St. Marks Light: Civil War

 By the 1860s, however, a new threat to the lighthouse arose: The Civil War.
 In 1865, Confederate troops were stationed near the lighthouse to defend the area against a Union attack.
 The tower's lighting apparatus had been removed earlier in order to prevent the lighthouse from aiding ships of the Union blockade, which were patrolling the Apalachee Bay.
 In March of that year, a Federal fleet of 16 ships appeared off the coast and began to shell the vicinity of the lighthouse in preparation for landing a force.
-The Confederates attempted to blow up the lighthouse during their retreat in order to deny it as a lookout for the Union forces.
+Confederate forces removed the lens and set fire to the interior of the tower and lantern to prevent aiding Union forces.

 Though they were unsuccessful in destroying the tower, nevertheless, the damaged inflicted was substantial, necessitating a complete rebuild of the tower immediately following the war.
 During this subsequent rebuild, the tower was heightened to its present focal plane of 82 ft above sea level, and the original lighting apparatus was restored.

 Automation and deactivation

-The lighthouse was automated by the United States Coast Guard in 1960, and in 2000 the Coast Guard spent $150,000 in 2000 to stabilize the lighthouse.
-In 2000 or 2001 the lighthouse's fourth-order Fresnel lens was deactivated and a modern solar-powered beacon was placed outside the lantern room.
+The lighthouse was automated by the United States Coast Guard in 1960, and in 2000 the Coast Guard spent $150,000 to stabilize the lighthouse.
+In 2001 the lighthouse's fourth-order Fresnel lens was deactivated and a modern solar-powered beacon was placed outside the lantern room.
 The historic Fresnel lens remained in place in the tower for over a decade.
-In July 2005, Hurricane Dennis broke a window of the lantern, flooding the inside of the tower.

 In October 2013 the Coast Guard transferred ownership of the lighthouse to the United States Fish and Wildlife Service, which operates the St. Marks National Wildlife Refuge.
 The lighthouse was deactivated in 2016 and the Coast Guard's solar beacon was removed.
 Financial grants from the Florida Department of State and Duke Energy in 2016, plus crowdfunded donations, were put towards repairs and restoration.
 On October 31, 2019, a replica of the original fourth-order Fresnel lens was lit in the tower.
 The light is now maintained as a private aid to navigation and is lit seasonally.